 Optical to RCA Converter Wiring Diagram

-When wiring your devices together, it can be helpful to have a clear picture of where all the cables need to go.
+When wiring your devices together, having a clear picture of where all the cables need to go can be helpful.

 This simple wiring diagram shows an overview of how to wire an optical audio out to a stereo RCA input using a converter:

-For a more general guide on wiring optical connections, check out how to connect optical cables.
+For a general guide on wiring optical connections, check out how to connect optical cables.